Vistella (Calcifediol) in Australia: Monthly Vitamin D for Deficiency

 - Monthly dosing simplifies adherence versus daily/weekly regimens

-- Best candidates: malabsorption, liver disease, obesity, CYP450 interactions, need for rapid correction
+- Best candidates: malabsorption, liver disease, obesity, CYP450 interactions, need for rapid correction, persistent deficiency on cholecalciferol

-- S4 scheduling – prescription required; monitor for hypercalcaemia
+- S4 scheduling — prescription required; higher potency than OTC vitamin D means greater hypercalcaemia risk

 - Black Triangle medicine — enhanced adverse event reporting for 5 years